Alan Kelly (politician)

-Alan Kelly (born 13 July 1975) is an Irish politician and author who has been a Teachta Dála (TD) for the Tipperary constituency since the 2016 general election and a TD for the Tipperary North constituency from 2011 to 2016.
+Alan Thomas Kelly (born 13 July 1975) is an Irish politician and author who has been a Teachta Dála (TD) for the Tipperary North constituency since the 2024 general election, and previously from 2011 to 2016.
+He was a TD for the Tipperary constituency from 2016 to 2024.
+He previously served as the leader of the Labour Party from 2020 to 2022.

-He previously served as the leader of the Labour Party from April 2020 to March 2022, Minister for the Environment, Community and Local Government and Deputy leader of the Labour Party from 2014 to 2016 and Minister of State for Public and Commuter Transport from 2011 to 2014.
+Following the 2011 election, Kelly served as a minister in the Government of the 31st Dail, as part of the Fine Gael-Labour Party coalition.
+He served as Minister for the Environment, Community and Local Government and Deputy leader of the Labour Party from 2014 to 2016 and a Minister of State from 2011 to 2014.
 He was a Member of the European Parliament for the South constituency from 2009 to 2011 and a Senator for the Agricultural Panel from 2007 to 2009.

-Kelly announced his resignation as Labour Party leader on 2 March 2022, but announced he would stay on as leader until a replacement was appointed.
-Ivana Bacik succeeded Kelly on 24 March.

 Early life

 Kelly is from Portroe just outside Nenagh, County Tipperary.
 He is the son of Tom and Nan Kelly.
 His parents' house burned down in 1974, the year before he was born.
 Kelly was raised on a small dairy farm.
 His father left farming following the introduction of milk quotas by the European Council in the 1980s and found employment working on the roads for the local county council.
 Educated at Nenagh CBS, he subsequently attended University College Cork (UCC), where he completed a BA in English and History in 1995.
 Two years later he completed a M.Phil in Political History.
 Kelly continued his education at Boston College, where he achieved a Certificate in Leadership in 1999.
 He returned to Ireland shortly after this and completed a MBS in eCommerce in 2002.
 Kelly subsequently worked as an eBusiness Manager with Bord Fáilte and Fáilte Ireland.